What determines depth of field (DOF)?

 Note only the Focal length was changed in the example 2.

-So if you want a narrow depth of field increased the focal length, use a wider lens for more DOF.
+So if you want a narrow or less depth of field, increase the focal length, meaning use a longer lens; and if you want more DOF use a wider lens.

 Here’s an image shot at 200mm